 self-esteem

-learning We are working with a developmental pediatrican and occupational therapist to help Hunter cope.
+We are working with a developmental pediatrican and occupational therapist to help Hunter cope.
 With great doctors and a great son like Hunter with the will to please and desire to learn Hunter will do great and thrive!
 I will keep everyone up to date on his progress.

 0 Extra Bubble baths: